aloneguid/grey/docs/README.md

 ## Features

 - Supports High DPI out of the box.
-- Replaces default font with Roboto, and adds support for FontAwesome out of the box.
+- Replaces default font with Roboto, and adds support for an icon font out of the box.

 ## Technical remarks

-### Installing or updating a font
+### Font choices

+Grey uses [Google Material Icons](https://fonts.google.com/icons?icon.set=Material+Icons).
+Initially, I was using FontAwesome, and then ForkAwesome.
+The last wasn't updated for quite some time, and I had issues with the first.

 [This repo](https://github.com/juliettef/IconFontCppHeaders) contains convenient headers, which can be copied into *fonts* subfolder.
 To generate the inline, use: